gvwilson/thirdbit/src/fiction/santas/index.md

 They hurtled past its hard work in moments.
 Finner whooped as they shot out of the darkness into the gray light of an overcast day.

-"Here we go," the Elfabot said unnecessarily as they crested the top of the track and hurtled down into a corkscrew section.
+"Here we go," Elfabot said unnecessarily as they crested the top of the track and hurtled down into a roller coaster section.
 Half the lights on the control panel were red.[^panel-lights] Finner tightened his grip on the overhead bar and put his other hand over his mouth.
-He was upside down,
+He went up,
-right-side up,
+down,
-upside down again,
+up again,
 and—nope,
-now he was sideways as they rocketed around an impossibly tight turn, or at least his body was sideways, he wasn't sure where the cold beans he'd had for breakfast were going.
+now he was almost sideways as they rocketed around an impossibly tight turn, or at least it felt like his body was sideways, he wasn't sure where the cold beans he'd had for breakfast were going.

 [^panel-lights]: Most of the others had either given up or were too scared to do anything.